Obstruction of justice: What it is and why Trump should care

 In Clinton's case, he was found not guilty.
 Nixon resigned before the process could play out, but the House Judiciary Committee had already advanced articles of impeachment with bipartisan support.
 President Gerald Ford, who took over, subsequently pardoned Nixon.

-It's notable that in Nixon's case, the "smoking gun" recording that prompted Congress to act included audio in which the president appeared to order an aide to convince the FBI to drop its investigation of the Watergate break-in.
+It's notable that in Nixon's case, the "smoking gun" recording that preceded his resignation included audio in which the president appeared to order an aide to convince the FBI to drop its investigation of the Watergate break-in.

-Michael Gerhardt, a law professor at the University of North Carolina who has written a book on the federal impeachment process, said there could be parallels between the charges against Nixon and Trump's actions, but it was too early to know for sure.
-The charges against Nixon were far more extensive and included allegations he had ordered the FBI to target enemies.
+Michael Gerhardt, a law professor at the University of North Carolina who has written a book on the impeachment process, said there could be parallels between Nixon and Trump, but it was too early to know for sure.
+The charges against Nixon were far more extensive and included accusations of abuse of power.

 "It doesn't mean what Trump did is not a problem, but the facts are different," Gerhardt said.